infominer33/infominer33.github.io/research/UnitedNations.md

 * 7/18 — The [Blockchain Charity Foundation](https://www.binance.charity), established by Binance, in collaboration with the President of Malta.
   * Helen Hai, goodwill ambassador of UN Industrial Development Organization, was [appointed to head the foundation](https://www.newsbtc.com/2018/07/25/binance-teams-up-with-malta-to-create-the-blockchain-charity-foundation/) and intends for it to contribute to the UNSDGS
     >“I am truly pleased that we have come to the signing of this Memorandum of Understanding with the Blockchain Charity Foundation.
 This foundation, the first of its kind in the world, will develop humanitarian projects to effectively address the United Nations Agenda 2030 and its Sustainable Development Goals.
 Through this agreement, The President’s Trust and the Blockchain Charity Foundation will develop socio-economic projects in Malta, to address social challenges.
 Moreover, Blockchain technology will be used to increase efficiency, transparency and to measure the social impact of the respective projects.” -President Coleiro Preca
+    * 10/18 — [Blockchain … Malta .
+Joseph Muscat— Prime Minister .
+United Nations](https://medium.com/@eraser/blockchain-malta-joseph-muscat-prime-minister-united-nations-c5c0f952d06c) —Joseph Muscat, Prime Minister of the Republic of Malta, addresses the general debate of the 73rd Session of the General Assembly of the UN (New York, 25 September — 01 October 2018).

 ## ITU [**^**](#contents)